KaranChauhanji/Employee-Record-System/README.md

 ## Credits

-- This project was created by [Your Name].
+- This project was created by Karan Chauhan.